mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 ## Requirements

-The Mapbox Maps SDK for iOS and iosapp demo application require iOS 8.0 or above. _Note: Support for iOS 8 will be removed in a future release and the minimum iOS deployment version will increase to iOS 9.0._
+The Mapbox Maps SDK for iOS and iosapp demo application require iOS 9.0 or above.

 The Mapbox Maps SDK for iOS requires Xcode 9.1 or above to compile from source.